-Some people are weird, some people are strange, and some people are just different.
+Some people are strange, some are different, and some people are just plain weird.
 What’s the difference?
 One of the best ways to define a relative term like weird is to define what it is not.
 It is not, for the purpose of this discussion, strange.
 The term strange, by our arbitrary definition, concerns those affected by a more natural malady.
-Through no fault of their own, they have had a variance inflicted upon them that they cannot escape, and nothing they do will repair it.
+Through no fault of their own, they have had a variance inflicted upon them that they cannot escape.
 We don’t define this separation to be nice, though we do deem it mean-spirited to mock, insult, or denigrate those people that arrived at their differences in a natural manner.
-We don’t create this separation so that our readers may consider us more understanding, wonderful, or compassionate, but we do deem those that would go out of their way to poke fun at the strange to be lacking in basic compassion.
+We don’t create this separation so that our readers might consider us more understanding, wonderful, or compassionate, but we deem those that would go out of their way to poke fun at the strange to be lacking in basic compassion.
 We also don’t want to leave the reader with the impression that we might be more normal, or more intelligent, than the subjects we will discuss.
 We design this arbitrary separation to provide a clarification on any confusion that might exists between those that had no choice in the matter, and those that choose to be weird through the odd decisions they make in life.

 Being weird is a choice.